Thankful vs Grateful.

 End your day with reflection.
 Think about all the things your thankful for that happened that day.This is one thing that I learned from seasoned Christian mom mentors years ago.
 I used to just meditate and recall these things mentally—then I learned the value of writing things down and how it helps to transfer things from short term memory to long term memory.

-Ending your day with thanksgiving by writing down the things you’re grateful for:
+Ending your day with thanksgiving by writing down the things you’re grateful for (I use my simplyOne Christian Faith Journal to help me do this daily.)

 - makes a lasting imprint in your mind that brings closure to your day